oddbird/oddleventy/content/blog/2022/zero-units.md

 ## The intended behavior

 When setting typography in a design,
-I like to 'outdent' list --
+I like to 'outdent' lists --
 pulling the list markers
-(bullets of numbers)
+(bullets or numbers)
 out into the margin of the document, so that the list contents align with the content on either side.

 If you're reading this
 on the OddBird website
-with a wide-enough browser,
+with a wide enough browser,
 you'll see that we do that here:

 - On wide screens, the bullets of this list should be hanging in the margin.